apache/brpc/docs/cn/getting_started.md

 ```
 To change compiler to clang, overwrite environment variable CC and CXX to clang and clang++.

-To not link debugging symbols, use `cmake -DWITH_DEBUG_SYMBOLS=OFF ..` and compiled binaries will be much smaller.
+To not link debugging symbols, use `rm -f CMakeCache.txt && cmake -DWITH_DEBUG_SYMBOLS=OFF ..` and compiled binaries will be much smaller.

 To use brpc with glog, add `-DWITH_GLOG=ON`.